-Treasures and Trivia is an annual three-day sale with over 25,000 square feet of treasures in thirteen departments.
-Held annually, Treasures and Trivia is the largest and longest-running rummage sale in Southern California, and one of our most important means of successfully raising funds to support our projects at Children’s Hospital Los Angeles.
+Treasures and Trivia is an annual three day sale with over 25,000 square feet of treasures in thirteen departments.
+Held annually, Treasures and Trivia is the largest and longest running rummage sale in Southern California, and one of the most important means of successfully raising funds to support our projects at Children's Hospital Los Angeles.

 Join Our Mailing List

 A Pasadena Guild Legacy

 A Pasadena Guild fundraising tradition for more than a half-century.
 Families whose daughters receive an invitation to be presented at the June Debutante Ball are being honored for their commitment to the community and their support of Children’s Hospital Los Angeles.
 Contributions to the Pasadena Guild made in honor of these young ladies by their families and friends support the outstanding services and breakthrough research at CHLA.

 “A night of celebration, friendship, community, and welcoming the Debutantes into the world of civic and social responsibility.”